PaulRBerg/hardhat-template/README.md

 - [Solcover](https://github.com/sc-forks/solidity-coverage): code coverage
 - [Prettier Plugin Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity): code formatter

-This is a GitHub template, which means you can reuse it as many times as you want.
-You can do that by clicking the "Use this template" button at the top of the page.
+This repo is a GitHub template, so to start using it, click the "Use this template" button at the top of the page.

 ## Usage